InteractiveAdvertisingBureau/Ad-Format-Guidelines-for-Digital-Video-CTV/README.md

 ## Introduction
 With the surge of growth in Connected Television (CTV) new formats have surfaced specific to the channel.
-In 2024, Tech Lab launched Ad Format Hero, to gain market insights on the most widely adopted formats, ripe for standardization.
+In 2024, Tech Lab launched <a href=
+"https://iabtechlab.com/ad-format-hero/">Ad Format Hero</a>, to gain market insights on the most widely adopted formats, ripe for standardization.
 In 2025, the taskforce assembled to define the user experience for these formats, and will continue work in determining how they are bought and sold in the programmatic ecosystem.

 Key updates include:
 - New CTV Ad Formats Included
 - Best Practices for Interoperable Interactivity